Layouts overview

 For focus work with one main window: Tall or Wide layouts emphasize a primary window with supporting windows alongside.

-For managing many equal windows: BSP or Grid layouts treat all windows equally without hierarchy.
+For managing many equal windows: BSP, Grid, or Column layouts treat all windows equally without hierarchy.

-For distraction-free work: Fullscreen stacks windows so only the focused one is visible.
+For distraction-free work: Monocle stacks windows so only the focused one is visible.

 For manual control: Floating disables automatic tiling entirely.